NationalAssociationOfRealtors/block_r_engagement_tracker/README.md

 ```
 composer network deploy -p block_r -a ./dist/block-r-engagement-tracker.bna -i PeerAdmin -s x
 ```

+The -p argument identifies the connection profile you set up in step #3.

 6. Start the Composer REST Server with Fabric running from step #2 above